popsim-consortium/manuscript/response-to-reviewers.md

 as our intention was not to characterize these as actual "census" (as opposed to "effective") population sizes.
 To avoid this confusion, we have changed the manuscript to now describe them as the "simulated population size".
 For example, this section now reads:

-"However, because model misspecification here is less severe  compared to the single-population case, we compare our inferred population sizes only to the simulated population sizes (black line in Figure 4C) and not the inverse coalescence rates."
+"However, since the model we use for inference also allows gene flow between populations, we directly compare estimated effective population sizes to the values used in simulations (black line in Figure 4C) and not the inverse coalescence rates."

 We have, however, added more discussion of this point (with a citation to a review)